AJ Divisional News

 Appearance by Telephone

 The Court DOES permit telephonic appearances for the Uniform Motion Calendar and Specially Set Hearings up to 30 min.
-No telephone hearings are allowed for evidentiary hearings unless by Court order.
+The parties must file a Motion (for UMC, Special Set Hearings and Case Management Conferences) and submit an order (with language stating the party appearing in person will provide the number to the Court or deputy at the time of the hearing) to the Court for approval.
 At least one party must appear in person.
 At the time of hearing the party appearing in person MUST give the telephone number of the party appearing by phone to the Judge or Courtroom Deputy.
 If more than one Law Office is appearing by phone, then they should all be on ONE LINE at the time of phone call.
 Division AJ DOES NOT utilize CourtCall.
 All court call calendars received will be disregarded.

 If multiple parties wish to appear by phone.
 They must all be on one line at the time that the call is initiated.